-2.7.1 Special meetings.
 Special meetings may be held on call of the chair or two (2) or more commissioners.
 Upon call for a special meeting, the County Manager shall give adequate public notice of the time, place, and purpose of the meeting in accordance with the procedures established in the administrative code.
 Action by the Board of County Commissioners at a special meeting shall be limited to the purpose for which the special meeting was called.
+2.7.2 Location of meetings.